 Project Flux is a performing arts nonprofit organization that fosters an environment where professionals and students can work together, without hierarchy, to create experiences.
 It takes the time to transform non traditional spaces into immersive environments that break the fourth wall between performer and audience member.

-Since the inception in 2013, Project Flux has created over 30 professional works and collaborated with approximately 20 different organizations including the Museum of Broken Relationships (Croatia), Ballet Idaho, Boise State University, the College of Southern Idaho, Idaho State Correctional Center, MING Studios, JUMP Boise, SALT Dance (SLC) Treefort Music Fest, 208 Ensemble, and WHYTEBERG LA.
+Since the inception in 2013, Project Flux has created over 30 professional works and collaborated with approximately 20 different organizations including the Museum of Broken Relationships (Croatia), Ballet Idaho, Boise State University, the College of Southern Idaho, Idaho State Correctional Center, MING Studios, JUMP Boise, SALT Dance (SLC), Treefort Music Fest, 208 Ensemble, and WHYTEBERG LA.

 Idaho State Correctional Center | Kuna, ID